These functions work the same as purrr::modify() functions, but

 it's your responsibility to ensure that the transformation produces a valid

 output.
-For example, if you're modifying a data frame, .f
+For example, if you're modifying a data frame, .f must preserve the

 length of the input.